Chinese composer Dr. Xinyan Li has been acclaimed as "a formidable composer" and "a rare and very special

 at the China Conservatory of Music in Beijing where she studied with professors Jin Xiang and Yang Tongba.

-theory in pre-college of China Conservatory of Music and given lectures in New York and New Jersey.
+Dr. Li has taught composition and music theory in China Conservatory of Music and New York Philharmonic Orchestra's Very